Pixofield/keyshapejs/README.md

 The in and out times must not be negative and the out time must be greater than the in time, otherwise an exception is thrown.

+It is possible to pass in marker names as inTime and outTime.

 The play range is used to detect when a timeline is finished or looped.
 The play range affects the timeline only if the timeline is "running".
 If the timeline's time becomes greater than the range out time, then the timeline is either finished or looped.